jacobrogers603/mark_my_words/to-do.md

 **Things that the user may not notice, or are more under the hood, but are still important**

-- add router stack tracking so we can see where we were last to fix home button woes
-- sign out should redirect to auth page in all scenarios

 ## Pri III

 **Things that are unimportant, small, or are future desired features**

-- shared notes viewable
 - Line numbering and clicking to highlight the line
 - Add highlighting of all terms when double clicking like in vsc
 - Add account settings to user-settings page accordion: change password, change email, delete account, profile bio